learnables/learn2learn/.github/pull_request_template.md

 #### Optional

-If you make major changes to the core library, please copy-paste the output of running `make alltests` below.
+If you make major changes to the core library, please run `make alltests` and copy-paste the content of `alltests.txt` below.

 ~~~shell
 [PASTE HERE]